18 of the World’s Most Incredible Ancient Ruins

 16. Volubilis, Morocco

-This 5,000-year-old city in North Africa was founded by the Berbers and later became a distant outpost of the Roman empire.
-It was occupied for 10 centuries and various cultures mingled here, including Islamic and Christian.
-Given their isolation, climate, and long abandonment, the ancient ruins—including an aqueduct, thermal baths, and a triumphal arch—are in good shape, despite earthquake damage.
-Especially noteworthy: the mosaic floors in the House of Orpheus, the biggest of the excavated residences.
+This 5,000-year-old city, an hour and a half northwest of Rabat, was founded by the Berbers and later became a distant outpost of the Roman Empire.
+It was occupied for 10 centuries and saw a mingling of cultures, among them Mauritanian, Roman, Christian, and Arabo-Islamic.
+Given the ruins’ isolation, climate, and long abandonment, the remaining structures—including an aqueduct, thermal baths, and a triumphal arch—are in good shape, despite earthquake damage.
+Especially noteworthy are the mosaic floors in the House of Orpheus, the biggest of the excavated residences.

-Closeup of giant carved heads of two pharaohs at Abu Simbel, Egypt
+Closeup of giant carved heads of two pharaohs at Abu Simbel

 17. Abu Simbel, Egypt

-The impressive Great Pyramids of Giza rightfully earn their wonder of the world title.
-But then there’s Abu Simbel.
-The site has personality.
+The impressive Great Pyramids of Giza rightfully earn their Wonder of the World title, but don’t overlook Abu Simbel.
 Ramses II is present at every turn, as is his wife Nefertari.
-Four giant likenesses are carved into sandstone walls and look out over Lake Nasser.
-Inside, it’s pure Indiana Jones and archaeology with magnificent hieroglyphics and rows and rows of columns at every turn.
-The temple is dedicated to sun gods; twice a year, the sun’s rays travel 185 feet to fully illuminate the interior.
-Travel here is from Aswan in a caravan that leaves at dawn.
-Make arrangements from your hotel for the trip and be glad you decided to pay respects.
-Kristin Zibell, AFAR Local Expert
+Four giant likenesses carved into sandstone walls look out over Lake Nasser.
+Inside, it’s pure Indiana Jones, with magnificent hieroglyphics and rows and rows of columns at every turn.
+The temple is dedicated to sun gods, and twice a year, on February 22 and October 22, the sun’s rays travel the site’s 185-foot depth to fully illuminate its interior.

 Pat Tompkins has written for Afar about movies, books, art, UNESCO World Heritage sites, and other topics.